Skip to main content

 }

 The the return values from calls to the SDK services will be a wrapper object containing the response data, as well as a dictionary of the headers.
-The getBook method will look like this:
+The getSoda method will look like this:

-async getBook(id: string): Promise<Response<Book>> {
+async getSoda(id: string): Promise<Response<Soda>> {

 With the Response<T> type looking like this: